Changing an Order

 Following the review, the child support order may go up, down or stay the same.
 It can take up to six months to review and change an order.

-The following resources can help you as you consider requesting a review of your child support order:
+The following resources can help you as you think about requesting a review of your child support order:

 Review and Adjustment Request Form and Affidavit with Respect to Child Support

 The Colorado link includes both the Review and Adjustment Request form and the required Income and Expense Affidavit.